Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - 1
          - 100☼
          - Can be adorned with ornaments aligned to a particular mystic path.
 This costs 100☼ of various materials and a camp action of work.
 Spells stored of the same *primary path* as its ornaments may be cast with 1 difficulty of modification for free.
 This can exceed the normal capacity of the staff and the maximum difficulty the wielder can cast at.
-       * - Grimoire
-         - \-
-         - \-
-         - \-
-         - 1h
-         - Light
-         - 150☼
-         - Can store 1 spell higher than its Quality.
-A grimoire cannot contain weapon arts.
-Its stored spells do not vanish when it is unattuned, and can be used by another who attunes to it; they still require any paths and prerequisites to cast a written spell.
        * - Globe
          - Thrown
          - 1 Blunt